 Hanlon’s razor tells us they are merely inarticulate and are not trying to waste anyone’s time.
 The same issues occur when a person uses language which is considered too complex or too basic.
 This may form a semantic barrier, as other people assume they are trying to confuse them or are being blunt.

-A short-cut to regulating what can be strong reactions to inadvertent events is to conscientiously reframe the perpetrator as a toddler knocking over a vase.
+A shortcut to regulating what can be strong reactions to inadvertent events is to conscientiously reframe the perpetrator as a toddler knocking over a vase.
 Their actions are rendered unintentional and clumsy, highlighting their need for help, maturation or supervision, allowing you to rapidly regain composure and not take it personally.

 Exceptions and Issues

 Like any mental model, Hanlon’s razor has its limitations and its validity has been contested.
-Some critics consider Hanlon’s razor to be an overly naive idea which can blind people to true malice.
-While people have malicious intent far less often than we think, it is still something which must be taken into account.
+Some critics consider Hanlon’s razor to be an overly naive idea that can blind people to true malice.
+While people have malicious intent far less often than we think, it is still something that must be taken into account.
 Sometimes actions which could be attributed to incompetence are in fact consciously or unconsciously malicious.

 An instance of Hanlon’s razor being proven wrong is the mafia.
 Prior to the 1960s, the existence of the mafia was considered to be a conspiracy theory.
-Only when a member contacted law enforcement, did police realize that the malice being perpetrated was carefully orchestrated.
+Only when a member contacted law enforcement did police realize that the malice being perpetrated was carefully orchestrated.

 To make the best use of Hanlon’s razor, we must be sure to put it in context, taking into account logic, experience, and empirical evidence.
-Make it a part of your latticework of mental models, but do not be blind to behavior which is intended to be harmful.
+Make it a part of your latticework of mental models, but do not be blind to behavior that is intended to be harmful.